Table of Content

 A new leak has now shown the new Android TV interface, a Reddit user called u/Fuzztub07 has managed to buy one of the new Chromecasts from a local store in the US.

-He has posted a video of the new interface on Reddit, the video shows u/Fuzztub07 navigating through the new home screen user interface, which looks remarkably similar to the Google Play Store, it includes the tabbed interface that was leaked recently, except the Live TV tab seems to be missing on his device.
+He has posted a video of the new interface on Reddit, the video shows u/Fuzztub07 navigating through the new home screen user interface, which looks remarkably similar to the Google Play Store, it includes the tabbed interface that was leaked recently, except for the Live TV tab seems to be missing on his device.

-The tiles on the home screen are organised by genre and are fed directly from the streaming apps that you have installed such as Netflix and YouTube, there seems to be a much bigger emphasis on content than there has been in the past.
+The tiles on the home screen are organized by genre and are fed directly from the streaming apps that you have installed such as Netflix and YouTube, there seems to be a much bigger emphasis on content than there has been in the past.

 Movies and TV Shows now have their tab which can be selected to see content from all of your streaming apps.

-This approach seems to want to unify your Android TV experience and to save you from having to delve into individual apps for content you want to watch.
+This approach seems to want to unify your Android TV experience and save you from having to delve into individual apps for content you want to watch.

 I like the new approach and I look forward to getting my hands on my own device, hopefully not too long after the Google event on the 30th.